 When making tax-exempt purchases, buyers must provide an appropriate exemption certificate, properly completed, to the seller.
 The seller is required to keep the certificate on file for a period of five years.
 For more information on documenting sales tax exemptions please see the Department's Retail Sales Tax Exemption Documentation Matrix.

-Agricultural employee housing
+Farmworker employee housing

 These exemptions do not apply to housing built for the occupancy of an agricultural employer (as defined by RCW 19.30.10), family members of an agricultural employer, or persons owning stock or shares in a farm partnership or corporation business.
 Additionally, the exemption does not apply to housing built exclusively for workers in the United States on an H-2a Visa under the United States citizenship and immigration services.

 Agricultural field burning reduction – Expired January 1, 2011.